We told you last summer about the R22 phase out and with summer approaching, Robinson Service Experts wanted to remind you of your options.

 The cost of R22 is increasing because of the dropping supply, and will no longer be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-1) Purchase an upgraded, more environmentally-friendly system, which requires the approved A/C refrigerant.
+1) Buy an upgraded, more environmentally-friendly system, which uses the approved A/C refrigerant.

-3) Stick with using recycled R22 until 2020.
+3) Keep using recycled R22 until 2020.

 READY TO BE DONE WITH IT?